-The cost of the program depends on the institution/college you choose.
-It may range from $3000 to $10,000 annually.
-You will have to pay less if you get registered with the community colleges.
-Private schools or universities charge more.
-If you can’t afford the program cost, you can apply for the scholarship and grant programs.
+The cost of a CNA-to-RN program depends on the institution/college you attend.
+Programs may range anywhere from $3,000 to $10,000 annually.
+Generally, it will cost less if you obtain your degree from a community college.
+Private schools or universities tend to cost more.

 Grants and scholarships are available to those who need them.